d9pouces/PolyArchiv/README.md

   * `--show-commands`: display all operations as a plain Bash script
   * `--confirm-commands`: display all operations and ask for a manual confirmation before running them
   * `--dry`: does not actually perform operations
-  * `--only-locals`: limit used local repositories to these tags
+  * `--only-locals`: limit used collect points to these tags
   * `--only-remotes`: limit used remote repositories to these tags

 Adding your engines